Skirbeck

-Skirbeck is a suburb and former civil parish in the Borough of Boston in the county of Lincolnshire, England.
+Skirbeck is a historic village and suburb of Boston in Lincolnshire, England.
 Skirbeck is a long v-shaped formation wrapped around the south and east side of Boston parish.
 It has been incorporated into the Borough of Boston since 1932.
-It is in the Pilgrim ward of the Boston Borough Council.
+It is in the Skirbeck ward of the Boston Borough Council.
 Skirbeck includes the hamlet and former civil parish of Skirbeck Quarter which was on the west side of the River Witham and was a separate parish from 1866 to 1932.